-PAGE has supported the development and implementation of cross-sectoral national plans and strategies that integrate Inclusive Green Economy goals and targets.
-PAGE support was centered around stakeholder engagement to sustain these efforts as well as partnership building for effective implementation of these plans snd strategies.
+PAGE has supported the development and implementation of cross-sectoral national plans and strategies that integrate IGE goals and targets.
+PAGE support has centered around stakeholder engagement to sustain these efforts as well as partnership building for effective implementation of these plans and strategies.

-Specifically in Burkina Faso, PAGE, along with Ministry of Environment, Green Economy and Climate Change, has been supporting the process of elaborating a second draft of a National Green Economy Strategy through technical advisory feedback.
+Specifically, PAGE, along with Ministry of Environment, Green Economy and Climate Change (MEEVCC), has been supporting the process of elaborating a the National Green Economy Strategy.
 The aim of the strategy is to strengthen the integration of green economy in all sectors of development, which are key components of Burkina Faso's National Policy on Sustainable Development (PNDES 2016-2020).

 Outcome 2: Sectoral reform